makersacademy/CV/README.md

 * I wrote the launch script for the Sparkles Continuous Development servers, which runs a Team City configuration in AWS EC2, using Terraform and PowerShell.
 * I single-handedly wrote the refactor for our SEO Team's Aggregator Tool, using TDD and Clean Code techniques and went on to add a module to automate the collection and entry of data for their Keyword Ranking Report, using .NET in Visual Studio.

 Working with Marketing IT has also exposed me to Agile methodologies and working practices, participating with the Team in daily Stand Ups, Retrospectives, Ticket Refinement and Sprint Planning.
 Within the team we often pair programme to improve the pace of ticket completion and peer review one another's work in Github as part of our working practices before releasing code to our deployment pipeline and ultimately to our production servers.
-I often led releases as part of regular duties within the Team, working with GO CD to ensure code releases to our production ran smoothly and were thoroughly tested.
+I often led releases as part of regular duties within the Team, working with GO CD to ensure code releases to our Production Environment ran smoothly and were thoroughly tested.
 These experiences have complemented my support skills developed in previous roles.
 I also helped the Team switch from using React to using AMP in Project Sparkles and have taken on board various requirement changes for the Aggregator Tool.

 I have been afforded numerous opportunities to provide solutions and help resolve a broad variety of programmatic and product issues during my time with CTM, such as providing the solution to a redirect issue in our AMP pages, writing the refactor to our SEO Tooling and helping navigate through to solutions for image compression in our CMS and asset storage in AWS.
 The refactor of the Aggregator Tool for our SEO Team, in particular, also involved a significant of design work as well as implemention, which I managed solo.
 I also helped my team restructure the inheritance architecture of our CMS page types to better implement AMP pages in our solution.